sagold/json-schema-library/README.md

 const myData = jsonSchema.getTemplate({ name: "input-data" });
 ```

-**Note:** If you are using references in your schema, `getTemplate` will only resolve the first _$ref_ in each path, ensuring no inifinte data structures are created.
+**Note** If you are using references in your schema, `getTemplate` will only resolve the first _$ref_ in each path, ensuring no inifinte data structures are created.
 In case the limit of **1** _$ref_ resolution is too low, you can modify the value globally one by adjusting the json-schema-library settings:

 ```ts
 import { settings } from "json-schema-library";